Penile Fracture

 Pathophysiology

-A penile fracture is the traumatic rupture of corpus cavernosa and tunica albuginea in an erect penis.
+A penile fracture is the traumatic rupture of the tunica albuginea of the corpus cavernosum in an erect penis.

 It is caused by blunt trauma*, where the penis is violently deviated away from its axis; common mechanisms of injury include penetrative intercourse with the partner on top, forceful masturbation, falling from bed with an erect penis, or forceful correction of a congenital chorde.